icarus612/maze-runner-mono/README.md

 This repository is automatically maintained through GitHub Actions.
 The content here is synced from the [daedalus-mono](https://github.com/icarus612/daedalus-mono) repository.
 Its primary function is to allow others to see a project/collection of micro-projects that I sometimes work on and am mildly proud of.

-**For the most up-to-date information, issues, and pull requests, please visit the [daedalus-mono](https://github.com/icarus612/daedalus-mono) repository**
+**For the most up-to-date information, issues, and pull requests, please visit the [daedalus-mono](https://github.com/icarus612/daedalus-mono) repository.**

 ## Repository Structure